Rimini Rimini

 Rimini Rimini is a 1987 Italian anthology comedy film directed by Sergio Corbucci.
 It consists of five segments, all set in Rimini.
 The film has a sequel, Rimini Rimini - Un anno dopo, directed by Bruno Corbucci and released in 1988.

 Plot

 The film is divided into episodes set on the beaches of Rimini.
-Gildo (Paolo Villaggio) is a moralistic magistrate who shuts down red light districts but his enemies conspire to photograph him in a compromising position with sex goddess Lola (Serena Grandi).
+Gildo (Paolo Villaggio) is a moralistic magistrate who shuts down red light districts but his enemies conspire to photograph him in a compromising position with the sex goddess Lola (Serena Grandi).
 Laura Antonelli plays a wealthy woman who believes her husband has drowned.
-A priest is forced to put his mouth on a topless nun as the battle of morality verses misbehavior unfolds.
-A shy girl is forced to fall in love; a priest falls in love with a nun; and a poor employee is forced to do menial jobs to his master for not being fired.
+In another segment, a priest is forced to put his mouth on a topless nun as the battle of morality verses misbehavior unfolds.
+Additionally, a shy girl is forced to fall in love; a priest falls in love with a nun; and a poor employee is forced to do menial jobs to his master for not being fired.